Michael C. McKay

 Output: The probabilistic Turing machine produces an output sequence of symbols on the tape as a result of the computation.
 This output represents the final state of the machine and contains the solution or result of the computational task.

-READ MORE Understanding Hybrid Fibre Coaxial (HFC) Technology: A Comprehensive Overview
+READ MORE Understanding Ring Network Topology: A Comprehensive Guide

 Algorithm: The probabilistic Turing machine follows a deterministic set of rules and instructions, called an algorithm, to perform computations and solve computational problems.
 These rules govern the behavior of the machine and determine how it processes and transforms information.